norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 ```
 `DuckTytpe` tells our PR reviewers (and future Us) to expect the duck typing, and call it out if that logic is missing.
 Maybe even in a way that the next wave of smarter linters can detect and declare "Where's the duck!?!"

 As for the sociology part, I am no expert in humanity.
 I am sure that my bias towards colorblind thinking is hardcoded from youth in a way that makes it hard (if not impossible) for me to see the moral appeal of identity typing, and I'll leave it at that.
-But back to my
+But back to my purpose in this exploration - noting the simlilarity in the way we _think_ and the way we _program_ - it is hard to deny that the similarity is

 <sub>1.
 Python as a language has been around since the late 1980s, however Python 2+ is really where it begins to reflect what most would consider "modern Python" in a way that is applicable to the conversation</sub>
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTM4NjgzMzUwLDYyNzk0OTYzNiw1OTcxOD
+eyJoaXN0b3J5IjpbMjUwMTYwNzM5LDYyNzk0OTYzNiw1OTcxOD
 c0MTIsLTE3NjQ3NTQzMDIsMTkxNzM2NDI3NCwtNzQ1OTk3Mzg2
 LC02NDY1NzA0ODMsMTkxMTE1ODkzNywtNDcxOTg1NjQzLDQzNz
 M0MzA2MSwtMzk5NzI0NDMzLC0xMTU2ODc0MDcwLC0xMzQ4ODg1